-For embedded Cortex-M programs, the program starts at whatever value is loaded into the PC from the Reset vector.
+For embedded programs targeted at a Cortex®-M-based processor, the program starts at whatever location is loaded into the PC from the Reset vector.
 Typically, the Reset vector points to the CMSIS Reset\Handler function.

 Types of entry point